sergiocollado/potpourri/Notes_on_Linux/06_Notes_on_Linux_Character_Device_Drivers.md

 #### /dev/null
 The bit bucket.
 A black hole where you can send data for it never to be seen again.
 Anything sent to /dev/null will disappear.
 This can be useful if, for example, you wish to run a command but not have any feedback appear on the terminal.
 It is a character device on major node 1 and minor node 3.

-#### /dev/psaux
-The PS/2 mouse port.
-This is a character device on major node 10, minor node 1.

 #### /dev/pda
 Parallel port IDE disks.
 These are named similarly to disks on the internal IDE controllers (/dev/hd*).
 They are block devices on major node 45.
 Minor nodes need slightly more explanation here.
 The first device is /dev/pda and it is on minor node 0.
 Partitions on this device are found by adding the partition number to the minor number for the device.
 Each device is limited to 15 partitions each rather than 63 (the limit for internal IDE disks). /dev/pdb minor nodes start at 16, /dev/pdc at 32 and /dev/pdd at 48.
 So for example the minor node number for /dev/pdc6 would be 38 (32 + 6 = 38).
 This scheme limits you to 4 parallel disks of 15 partitions each.

-#### /dev/pcd0
-Parallel port CD ROM drives.
-These are numbered from 0 onwards.
-All are block devices on major node 46. /dev/pcd0 is on minor node 0 with subsequent drives being on minor nodes 1, 2, 3 etc.

-#### /dev/pt0
-Parallel port tape devices.
-Tapes do not have partitions so these are just numbered sequentially.
-They are character devices on major node 96.
-The minor node numbers start from 0 for /dev/pt0, 1 for /dev/pt1, and so on.

-#### /dev/parport0
-The raw parallel ports.
-Most devices which are attached to parallel ports have their own drivers.
-This is a device to access the port directly.
-It is a character device on major node 99 with minor node 0.
-Subsequent devices after the first are numbered sequentially incrementing the minor node.

 #### /dev/random or /dev/urandom
 These are kernel random number generators. /dev/random is a non-deterministic generator which means that the value of the next number cannot be guessed from the preceding ones.
 It uses the entropy of the system hardware to generate numbers.
 When it has no more entropy to use then it must wait until it has collected more before it will allow any more numbers to be read from it. /dev/urandom works similarly.
 Initially it also uses the entropy of the system hardware, but when there is no more entropy to use it will continue to return numbers using a pseudo random number generating formula.
 This is considered to be less secure for vital purposes such as cryptographic key pair generation.
 If security is your overriding concern then use /dev/random, if speed is more important then /dev/urandom works fine.
 They are character devices on major node 1 with minor nodes 8 for /dev/random and 9 for /dev/urandom.